finbox-in/finbox-in.github.io/docs/session-flow/submit-data.md

 - `redirect_url` in request is a compulsory field in [Redirect Workflow](/bank-connect/javascript.html#redirect-workflow) but is not required with the [Inline Frame workflow](/bank-connect/javascript.html#inline-frame-workflow)
 - Please make sure `from_date` is always less than `to_date`
-- Make sure `to_date` is never today's date, the maximum possible value for it is today's date - 1 day
   :::